Camping is a fun activity, to calm the mind, connect with nature and create bonds with your family, friends, and even yourself.

 Ankle support is very important in a hiking boot as that can save you from many foot injuries which contribute to the highest portion of overall injuries that takes place during hiking.

 Thick outsoles with cushioning – Look for hiking boots that have a thick outsole and cushioned footbed as per the recommendation by foot health professionals for heavy people.

 Further, Wear padded socks to protect the soft tissues of the foot.

 Day hiking boots- These hiking boots again lack the support you need while hiking.
 These hiking boots are mainly for day hikes or multi-day hikes.
-They come as mid-to high-cut, so you can expect the ankle support is more than hiking shoes but not compatible with heavy hikers.
+They come as mid-to-high-cut, so you can expect the ankle support to be more than hiking shoes but not compatible with heavy hikers.